9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```
 ::::

-This change doesn\'t affect the instances of the JSON type class that
+This change doesn't affect the instances of the JSON type class that
-we\'ve already written, but we will want to write instances for our new
+we've already written, but we will want to write instances for our new
 `JAry` and `JObj` types.

 :::: captioned-content